simpki001/Kathryn-_Portfolio/README.md

 Skills this projects will highligh are:
 <ul>
-<li>Project 1 - 'Working with SQL & a Data Base'</li> Will showcase my ability to work in a data base and to creatte a data.
+<li>Project 1 - 'Working with SQL & Data Base'</li> Will showcase my ability to work in a data base and to creatte a data.
 <li>Project 2 -'Working SQL to Clean up Data'</li> Will showcase my ability to utulize SQL to clean up data.
 <li>Project 3 - 'Working with Python & Pandas'</li>
 (project 1)that that will my ability to work with SQL through a data base, and my abailtiy to create a data base.
     </ul>